crypto101/book/stream-ciphers.rst

 now, we're only talking about issues specific to the RC4 algorithm itself.

-Intuitively, we can understand how an ideal stream cipher would produce a stream of random bits.
+Intuitively, we can understand how an ideal :term:`stream cipher` would produce a stream of random bits.
 After all, if that's what it did, we'd end up in a situation quite similar to that of a one-time pad.